 The Organization is also supported by restricted grants and contributions.
-Because a donor's restriction requires resources to be used in a particular manner or in a future period, the Organization must maintain sufficient resources to meet those responsibilities to its donors.
+Because a donor's restriction requires resources to be used in a particular manner or in a future period, the Organization must maintain sufficient resources to meet those responsibilities to its grantors and donors.
 Thus, financial assets may not be available for general expenditure within one year.
-Occasionally, the Board designates a portion of any operating surplus to its operating reserve, which was \$400,407 and \$300,103 for the years ended December 31, 2020 and 2019, respectively.
+Occasionally, the Board designates a portion of any operating surplus to its operating reserve, which was \$350,639 and \$400,407 for the years ended December 31, 2021 and 2020, respectively.
 In the event of an unanticipated liquidity need, the Organization could draw upon its board-designated cash.